What is acceptance?

 When you and your partner feel accepted, you’re more willing to listen to and understand each other’s perspectives and suggestions.
 This can strengthen your relationship, and it can also make it easier for you and your partner to work as a parenting team.

 All of this means acceptance creates a healthier, happier and more positive environment for the whole family.
+Raising children in this kind of environment is good for their development and can help them thrive.

 Tips for strengthening acceptance